paveltimofeev/screens.io/tasklist.md

 - Remove all history records
 - Remove test result Files and Report after remove history record
 - Auth proxy should not store passwords in plain text
+- Sanitize body and params in Auth proxy & Backend

 - Display retry button for not-ready yet history record (screens)
 - Confirmation dialog for delete ops